-My name is Melissa Meredith Sturm Danckert Wells but you can call me Miss Wells.
+My name is Melissa Meredith Wells but you can call me Miss Wells.

-I’m in my early 50s now, so I like to think of myself as a “baby crone.”
-I have grown increasingly wise and credible with the decades behind me—decades filled to the brim with creativity, challenges, reinvention, inspiration, a lot of work… and a lot of love and laughter.
+I have grown increasingly wise and credible with the decades behind me.
+Decades filled to the brim with creativity, challenges, reinvention, inspiration, a lot of work… and a lot of love and laughter.

 I am an artist.
 Since my early teens, I knew that I had to be an artist.

 The need to express artistic creativity can be an absolute command coming from within.
 It’s like having a wild and hungry animal inside of you.
-You can try to ignore it, but the thing rattles its cage and drives you mad.
+Try to ignore it, but the thing rattles its cage and drives you mad.
 It wants your attention and it WILL have its way, sooner or later.

 And yet, I persevered and insisted on the artist’s life which always included working two jobs.
 One to cover living expenses and the other to cover the animal’s.